Is this website mobile friendly?

 What if my fish is DOA – aka Dead on Arrival, will I be refunded for the fish?

 DOA’s will be taken care of on a case by case basis.
 This is a risky area for both the buyer and the seller.
 There are many reasons as to why a fish is dead on arrival and both parties will need to see exactly what happened.
 First and foremost, there will need to be a video of the customer opening the box for the very first time, this insures both parties can see the fish if they are dead or alive.
 Do not under any circumstances remove the dead fish and toss it in the trash, etc. without a video from the very beginning, this will automatically void any guarantee from us.
-On each box in the shipment that have live fish there will be a sticker on the top of the box where the flaps meet.
+On each box in the shipment that has live fish there will be a sticker on the top of the box where the flaps meet.
 We will need to see the customer cutting this open for the first time in the video so please make sure you follow the proper procedure.

 Is shipping refunded?